 While it is not the only ammunition-related tome I reference, I will explain everything I like and find useful about it in this Shooter’s Bible Guide to Cartridges review.

 People own guns for different reasons: self-defense, hunting, competition, or just as an exercise in freedom.
 But if firearms are a hobby for you, I suspect your bookshelves might look a bit like mine: filled with books – new and old – covering the history of various guns and other shooting arcana.

 One of the books I acquired recently is the Shooter’s Bible Guide to Cartridges.
 It’s not the only book I own on cartridges and ammunition, but it does a credible job of setting itself apart from the competition.
 I feel it brings something different to the reader and may be your preferred gun book on the topic.

-The Guide to Cartridges is a large book, roughly 8″x10″, that is 223 pages in length.
-This Shooter’s Bible book is a full color book with heavy bond, semi-gloss pages.
+The Guide to Cartridges is a larger book, roughly 8″x10″, that is 223 pages in length.
+It is a full-color book with heavy bond, semi-gloss pages.
 There are many photos, diagrams and tables – all in color.